 Instructions

-- Add half the amount of cheese and mix with corn.
+- Add half of the shredded cheese and mix until evenly incorporated.

 AR Haggerty